iamsuteerth/skyfox-backend/README.md

 - `request_id`: Unique identifier for the request
 - `errors`: Array of field-specific validation errors (only present for validation failures)

+## Booking Management System

+The SkyFox platform provides a comprehensive booking management system with separate workflows for administrators and customers:

+### Admin Booking Workflow
+Administrators can create bookings directly through a simplified one-step process:
+- Create bookings on behalf of walk-in customers
+- Instantly confirm bookings with cash payments
+- Manage seating arrangements through an intuitive interface
+- No payment processing step required (all admin bookings use cash payment)

+### Customer Booking Workflow
+Customers follow a two-step booking process:
+1. Initialize booking with seat selection (seats reserved for 5 minutes)
+2. Complete payment within the reservation window to confirm booking
+3. Automatic seat release if payment is not completed in time

+This dual approach accommodates both in-person and online ticket purchases while maintaining consistent data structures.

 ## Database Schema

 ![Supabase Database Schema](./database_schema.png)